kode4food/interpol/doc/Language_Reference.md

 Here, the `length` property of `people` will be interpolated into the resulting string.

 #### Automatic Interpolation
 Automatic Interpolation is supported for literal strings containing named indexing.
 The value used in this interpolation is retrieved from the current scope.
-So far example, if there is a variable called `name` in the current scope, you can expose it as follows:
+So for example, if there is a variable called `name` in the current scope, you can expose it as follows:

 ```python
 "User Profile - %name"